RicardoRivera7/ActiveDirectorywithUsers/README.md

 <br />
 Here we will have to figure out which of the 2 network connections is the internet and which is the internal network <br/>
 Right click on one of the connections and select "Status" then click "Details" <br/>
-In the IPv4 section if you see an ip along the lines of 10.0.0.1 or anything starting with 10 this is most likley your home internet <br/>
+In the IPv4 section if you see an ip along the lines of 10.0.0.1 or anything starting with 10 this is most likely your home internet <br/>
 <br/>

 <p align="Center">